johnrso/optical-flow-heatmap/README.md

 # optical-flow-heatmap
-Using Open-CV to create a heatmap based on optical flow models.
+Using OpenCV to create a heatmap based on optical flow models.
 Works best with slow moving objects.

 ## how it works
 to do